“Pop quiz hot shot…”

 So what can be done?

 OCD can be treated and there is evidence to suggest that Cognitive Behavioural Support (CBT) is the most effective approach in dealing with anxiety disorders.
-Of course there is no one size fits all and NICE guidlines detail other treatment options such as “Exposure and Response Prevention (ERP)” and medication.
+Of course there is no one size fits all and NICE guidelines detail other treatment options such as “Exposure and Response Prevention (ERP)” and medication.
 Find out more about the guidelines here.

 We need to be a little more mindful of how we view and talk about this debilitating anxiety disorder.